 This is a problem for two reasons.

-Fear by getting out early or setting tiny stops (and achieving account death by a thousand stop-outs) for example or aggression by allowing your Chimp to go on a revenge trading rampage – which is only likely to lead to more, costly violations.
+Fear by getting out early or setting tiny stops (and achieving account death by a thousand stop-outs) for example or aggression by allowing yourself to go on a revenge trading rampage – is only likely to lead to more, costly mistakes.

 Someone who accepts nothing less than perfection each time is highly likely to believe they will achieve it.
-With this kind of misconception it isn’t uncommon for a trader to not track the cost of their mistakes at all or work to address them.
+With this kind of misconception, it isn’t uncommon for a trader to not track the cost of their mistakes at all or work to address them.

 If you know what your mistakes are, track their impact and have techniques for dealing with them, they’re far less likely to result in catastrophe when they do occur.

-Planning for the possibility for trading mistakes can help you to be realistic in the assessing the potential performance of a strategy and identify an appropriate amount of account capital you might need.
+Planning for the possibility for trading mistakes can help you to be realistic in assessing the potential performance of a strategy and identify an amount of account capital you might need.